 Post

-• Understand the basics of Kerberos installation, setup, administration on Linux.
+• Understanding the basics of Kerberos installation and administration on Linux.

-• Setting up test environments for developing Kerberized applications.
+• Creating test environments for developing or debugging Kerberized applications.

-• A basic understanding on Linux & bash.
+• A basic understanding on Linux and Bash.

 Setting up the KDC